setms/book/docs/software.md

 The different variations for $ \Sigma $, $ \mathcal{Q} $, and $ \delta $ lead to several classes of automata with
 different capabilities.

+TODO:

+- accepting state & languages
+- finite automata & regular expressions - use in protocols with external systems
+- pushdown automata & context-free grammars - use in parse trees
+- more?

 Here's a concept map of a software application based on automata theory:

 ```dot process